amulhol/scm-notifier/README.md

 * TortoiseGit
 * Microsoft Windows 2000/XP/Vista/7/8/8.1/10
 * Microsoft .NET Framework 4.5

-Git update will **not work** properly if you do not [configure private key for TortoiseGit](http://serverfault.com/questions/194567/how-to-i-tell-git-for-windows-where-to-find-my-private-rsa-key).

 If you want to use Git only, let the configuration for path to Subversion and TortoiseSVN left blank.